CaptainBit/CityGenerator/README.md

 # City Procedural Generator

 I made a city procedural generator on c++ with openGl.
 Every aspect of the city is generated randomly (Size, streets, Textures) so yeah...
 Sometimes it's feel a little bit unreal :) .
-The size of the city is arround 500 to 30 000 buildings .
+The size of the city is arround 500 to 30 000 buildings (depends the number of rows and cols).

 # Libraries